saiteja-talluri/cryptosuite-application/README.md

-# cryptosuite-application
-A small cryptosuite application written in C++

 # CryptoSuite

 > This project implements a small cryptosuite application to demonstrate modular operations (addition,multiplication and exponentiation),GCD, Inverse Modulo, Discrete logarithm (using either Pohlig-Hellman, index calculus, Pollard-rho or the basic Baby Step Giant Step algorithm), RSA cryptosystem and Field Operations in Prime Fields and Binary Fields using the biginteger class in C++.